Change Detection 2026 guidelines

 }

 Participant systems must to output their decisions on that day's documents that day, before receiving documents from subsequent days.
 Likewise, systems are only producing output for the documents of that day and not any days prior to that.
+Systems should process all the topics for day N before proceeding to day N+1.
 Everything happens in distinct one-day chunks.

 Topics